ActiveEngagement/media/README.md

 # Media

 This package provides a unit tested API to manage different types of files which can be related to Eloquent models (many to many relationships).
+Each type of file can be associated to its own resource for additional processing and manipulation.
+For instance, images are processed with the `Image` resource and manipulated with [Intervention Image](https://image.intervention.io/).
+API's are provides for creating your own resources.

 ### Features